-Documentation of Ifira-Mele and Fakamae, two Polynesian languages of Vanuatu
+Documentation of Fakamae, a Polynesian Outlier of Vanuatu

-This deposit will include contributions from Fakamae speakers on the island of Fakamae, and in the Vanuatu capital of Port Vila.
-Data collection will focus on the villages of Makatea and Tongamae in Fakamae, as these are the two key sites at which the Fakamae speaking community is strongest.
+This deposit will include contributions from Fakamae speakers on the island of Emae, and in the Vanuatu capital of Port Vila.
+Data collection will focus on the villages of Makatea and Tongamea in Emae, as these are the two key sites at which the Fakamae speaking community is strongest.

 Language information A Polynesian Outlier spoken on the island of Fakamae, Vanuatu